mozilla-conduit/commit-telemetry-service/README.md

-A Flask webservice that produces Mozilla code repository telemetry.
+A simple queue worker that produces Mozilla code repository telemetry.